 TEMPLE BEACH

 UPDATE NOV 08 - there is now a new gate immediately after you cross the canal on the entry road to Temple beach.
 This was open when I came in, closed when I left with a padlock.
 No problems - a permanently open walk-way to the side for pedestrians was big enough to fit my rental bicycle* thru.
 Not big enough for motorcycles.
 The walk to the beach over the steep hill is about 600m from here.
 There is was a new, less-steep but longer concrete road almost finished over the hill.
-The entry gate for the budhist enclosure at the beach itself seemed permanently open.
+The entry gate for the buddhist enclosure at the beach itself seemed permanently open.

 * Lamai Seafood got me the bike for 200 a day - seems a bit steep but it was a good one, had a long seat-post which aint that common in SE Asia, and it had to be transported down from town.

-The beach at Paradise Resort, high tide (image Bamboo Travel)Even better than Temple Beach is the LOVELY SAND SPIT on KO NOK, a small double-karst island about a km out from the south east corner of the Yao Noi, with sand and deep water right offshore all tides.
-I hired a kayak from Coconut Corner for 300 a day and paddled the 3km or so from there in maybe a half hour (I am a novice kayaker).
+Even better than Temple Beach is the LOVELY SAND SPIT on KO NOK, a small double-karst island about a km out from the south east corner of the Yao Noi, with sand and deep water right offshore all tides.
+In 07 I hired a kayak from Coconut Corner for 300 a day and paddled the 3km or so from there in maybe a half hour (I am a novice kayaker).
 There is reasonable coral/fish off the beach here.

-Ko Nok from the south-east corner of Yao Noi.A Brit guy about 4 pick-axe handles across the shoulders with a racy looking sea kayak was packing up his tent when I arrived - he had hired his gear at Ao Nang near Krabi and done a detailed cruise around both Yaos, sleeping where he found a nice location for his tent.
+A Brit guy about 4 pick-axe handles across the shoulders with a racy looking sea kayak was packing up his tent when I arrived at Ko Nok - he had hired his gear at Ao Nang near Krabi and done a detailed cruise around both Yaos, sleeping where he found a nice location for his tent.
 He was off to explore those amazing karst islands in Phang Nga bay next.
 This sounds a great way to check these types of places - I gotta get me into a long distance kayaking program!
 He said the west coast of big Yao Yai was amazing with heaps of pristine unsettled beaches.and some great mangroved estuaries.
 Who said there were no new places left in Thailand?
 And within sight of Phuket!

 UPDATE NOV 08 - well I haven't got into the kayaking program yet, but I did visit Yao Yai on the latest trip.
 Should have a separate page on it by the time you read this.